cnc-expert/twells-apps-script/README.md

 Parameters:

-- `range` - a range containing D01 order codes.
+- `range` - A range containing D01 order codes.
-- `multiline` - a boolean value.
+- `multiline` - A boolean value.
 If false (default), then it outputs in one line (laconic mode).
 Otherwise it emits one line per item (verbose mode).

 ## MAKEC114